The 8-Second Congregation: How Mobile Giving Can Help

 1. Offer a service that takes less than 30 seconds

 Many of your attendees will give more (or will start to give) if it can be easily done in seconds from a phone.
-Studies show that 85 percent of users abandon mobile giving attempts if the transaction takes longer than 30 seconds.
-The average experience for online giving can take up to three or more minutes.
+The average experience for online giving can take up to three or more minutes—many donors simply will not complete their online gift.
 If a mobile donation can be made in 10 seconds, churches are able to capture spontaneous givers, many of which include Millennials.

 2. Make security the top priority